When and where do you meet?

 Do you have childcare?

 Yes!
 We have a safe, clean, and fun environment for children to play and learn.
-We have preschool childcare for Sunday morning, Sunday evening, and Wednesday evening activities.
+We have preschool childcare for Sunday morning and Wednesday evening activities.
 Children age 4 and up join their parents in the worship services on Sunday mornings.
-On Sunday and Wednesday nights, there are activities for kids of all ages.
+On Sunday mornings at 9:30 and Wednesday nights at 6:30, there are activities for kids of all ages.

 Of course, if you would like to bring children younger than age 4 into the worship service, you are welcome to do so.
-We have a nurture room located at the back of the auditorium for a parent to care for their child and still hear the worship service.
+We have a nurture room located at the back of the auditorium if a parent needs to care for their child and still hear the worship service.

 What do you believe?